 Most Common High-Risk Situations

 Multiple Moving Violations – A single ticket won’t significantly impact your rate.
 Two might.
 Three definitely will.
 And it’s not just speeding tickets.
 Not coming to a complete stop, improper turns, following too closely, failure to signal or yield, and several other minor infractions will still put points on your MVR.
+Parking tickets do not impact your premium.

 A license suspension could also occur if too many moving violations occur within a short period of time.
 A carrier could also terminate coverage, if for example, four moving violations occurred within a 12-month period.
 Parking and non-moving violations do not impact rates.
 Moving violations that occur outside of Maryland will likely appear on your driving record abstract.
+Many years ago, states did not share information regarding moving violations.

 Car Accident Involvements – The key word is “involvement.”
 Although at-fault accidents have the biggest impact, having too many accidents when fault can not be determined may have serious consequences.
 If a carrier continues to pay large settlements, your policy premium will be impacted.
 Accidents where both parties are at fault are also a concern to the carrier since large payouts can still occur.
 Multiple comprehensive claims (fire, theft, or vandalism) can raise premiums by removing a “good driver” or “no claim” discount.
 Homeowner’s policies, however, are greatly impacted by fire, theft, and vandalism claims.